National Gallery of Art Sculpture Garden Ice Rink

 Advertising

-One of America’s most idyllic traditions, ice skating at Yosemite National Park has been happening since 1928.
-Located at the base of the Half Dome rock face, skaters can spin and twirl in front of the iconic landmark.
+Ice skaters have been enjoying the ice at Yosemite National Park since 1928.
+Located at the base of the Half Dome rock face, skaters can take in the breathtaking views as they spin and twirl in front of the iconic landmark.
 You won’t be visiting the park just to skate, however.
 Get ready to spend a lot of time outdoors skiing, snowshoeing, tubing and snowboarding.
 Then rest your bones by the cozy rink-side fire pits.
 Admission: $16

 Advertising